10 Research Opportunities in the US for International High School Students

 Eligibility: Grades 10-11

-SSTP is an intensive research program that selects a limited number of high school students to join them for a series of workshops, events, courses and research over the summer.
-As part of the SSTP, you will be paired with a reputed faculty member who will serve as your mentor as you proceed to conduct research in your chosen field.
-The duration of the program is about 5 weeks, and while they do offer an in-person component, international students can only apply for the online program.
+SSTP is a research program that selects a limited number of high school students for a series of workshops, events, courses, and research over the summer.
+As part of the SSTP, you will be paired with a faculty member who will serve as your mentor as you conduct research in your chosen field.
+The program is about 5 weeks, and while they offer an in-person component, international students can only apply for the online program.
 They are particularly interested in highly advanced students in their sophomore and junior years of high school.
-In addition to the exhaustive research experience, students also earn 3 semester hours of undergraduate credit from the University of Iowa by completing the courses in this program.
+In addition to the research experience, you can also earn 3 semester hours of undergraduate credit from the University of Iowa.

 Cost: $7,350 (Additional fee of $75 for international students)